gitaarik/lit-state/README.md

 }

-const myState = new MyState();
+export const myState = new MyState();
 ```

-In the template, you can check the status of the promise with the functions
+In the component, you can check the status of the promise with the functions
 `isPending()`, `isRejected()` and `isFulfilled()` on the `asyncStateVar`.
 For
 example: `myState.myData.isPending()`.
 Based on the status of the promise you
 can then either call `getResult()` or `getError()`.
 There's also a convenient